Skip to main content

 then the system is healthy

 That logic works reasonably well for many traditional services.
+It breaks down fast for AI systems.

 An ML system can return 200 OK while: